BAJAJ BROKING

 Market Dynamics:

 Weekly Options Contracts: Introduced in May 2016 on sectoral indices and later benchmark indices.
-Initially, these contracts expired on a single day of the week.
-However, there are multiple contracts on multiple indices on exchanges, which expire on different days of the week.
+Initially, these contracts expired on a single day of the week, but now they expire on all five trading days.

 Trading Turnover: Derivatives market turnover in India has significantly surpassed cash market turnover.
 Retail investors' participation has surged post-COVID-19, with a notable shift towards index options contracts.